 Lollapalooza Lineup 2018: The Weeknd & More Set To Perform After Slow Start To Ticket Sales

-Lollapalooza 2018 kicks off on August 2 in Grant Park, Chicago and the officially lineup has been released!
+Lollapalooza 2018 kicks off on August 2 in Grant Park, Chicago and the official lineup has been released!
 The Weeknd, Camila Cabello, Bruno Mars, Travis Scott and more! — Check out the big names who will take the stage!

 After an unexpected slow start to ticket sales, the official Lollapalooza lineup has been announced for 2018!
 And, after hearing who’s set to take the stage in Grant Park, Chicago this summer, those lagging ticket sales may just spike up.
-The Weeknd, Travis Scott, Travis Scott, Camila Cabello, Zedd, Logic and more are just some of the top names announced to headline the annual festival, which takes place from August 2-5.
-Arctic Monkeys, Khalid, Post Malone and Tyler The Creator are also confirmed to entertain thousands.
+The Weeknd, Travis Scott, Travis Scott, Camila Cabello, Zedd, Logic and more are just some of the top names announced to take the stage at the annual festival, which takes place from August 2-5.
+Arctic Monkeys, Gucci Mane, LL Cool J, Khalid, Post Malone and Tyler The Creator are also confirmed to entertain thousands.
 See the full list of performers below!

 Lollapalooza consists of eight stages and 170+ bands from all over the world.
 The festival is even home to some of the best food, drinks and sweets Chi town has to offer.
 Adding to the excitement, Lolla offers the best photogenic spots for your Instagram-worthy snaps, amazing art and tons of merch.
 Not to mention, music lovers can jam out in style with the lavish VIP packages.
 Check out the different ticket packages below!